-A curve is defined by parametric equations, if all the points on the curve can be represented by parametric equations x = f(t), y = g(t) for different values of t.
+A parametric curve is the set of all points represented by parametric equations x = f(t), y = g(t) for values of t over the given domain.

 Graphing calculators and software like Mathematica can draw curves represented by given parametric equations.